elcicd/el-CICD-docs/operating-manual.md

 ### Building Jenkins Images

-The el-cicd Admin Utility can be used to rebuild the el-CICD Jenkins Image and/or the el-CICD Jenkins Agent Images.
+The el-CICD Admin Utility can be used to rebuild the el-CICD Jenkins Image and/or the el-CICD Jenkins Agent Images.
 To execute the command, run the following (assuming the default configuration file structure):

 * `./el-cicd.sh --jenkins el-cicd-non-prod.conf` to rebuild the Non-prod Jenkins image, and
 * `./el-cicd.sh --jenkins el-cicd-prod.conf` to rebuild the Prod Jenkins image.